InsertDisc/pattrmm/README.md

         # If an 'ending' year is not specified then the current year will be used as the initial year.

     save_folder: collections/
         # Specify a location to write the extension metadata file to.
-Your PMM config folder
+Your Kometa config folder
         # (where your config.yml is), will always be the BASE location.
         # So, a save_folder of 'collections/'
         # would put your file in a 'collections' sub-folder.
 If this directory does not exist